 If a simple majority of the Promotion Committee feels a positive promotion recommendation should be made, such recommendation shall be forwarded to the dean.
 If the dean agrees with the Promotion Committee's recommendation, s/he will communicate his/her decision to promote the faculty member to the senior vice president-academic affairs (SVPAA).
-If the dean disagrees with the Promotion Committee's decision to promote, the dean's decision to not promote the faculty member will be sent along with his/her reasons to not promote to the faculty member's department chair/academic administrator and to the faculty member.
+If the dean disagrees with the Promotion Committee's decision to promote, the dean's decision to not promote the faculty member, along with his/her reasons to not promote, will be sent to the faculty member's department chair/academic administrator and to the faculty member.
 A negative decision is made without prejudice.

 If a simple majority of the committee feels the faculty member should not be recommended for promotion, the Promotion Committee shall prepare a report of such recommendation and shall forward the report to the dean.
-If the dean agrees with the Promotion Committee, the dean's decision to not promote the faculty member will be sent along with his/her reasons to not promote to the faculty member's department chair/academic administrator and to the faculty member.
+If the dean agrees with the Promotion Committee, the dean's denial of promotion of the faculty member, along with reasons for denial, will be sent to the faculty member's department chair/academic administrator and to the faculty member.
 A negative decision is made without prejudice.
-If the dean disagrees with the Promotion Committee's recommendation to not promote, s/he will communicate his/her decision to promote the faculty member to the faculty member's department chair/academic administrator, the faculty member, and the SVPAA.
+If the dean disagrees with the Promotion Committee's recommendation to not promote, the dean will communicate the decision to promote the faculty member to the faculty member's department chair/ academic administrator, the faculty member, and the SVPAA.
 In the case of a negative dean's decision, a report must include the rationale for the negative decision and include suggestions to help strengthen the faculty member's portfolio in the future.

 The faculty member may wish to appeal the dean's decision to not promote to the SVPAA.
 Any appeal by a faculty member must be made within 15 working days of receipt of a negative decision from the dean.
 All portfolio and recommendation reports shall be forwarded to the SVPAA for use in rendering a decision.
 The SVPAA's appellate decision to promote or not to promote will be sent to the dean in a report.
 The dean will provide this report to the faculty member's department chair/academic administrator and the faculty member.
-A negative appellate promotion decision will not be sent to the President.
-A positive appellate promotion decision will be sent to the President.
-A positive appellate promotion decision is final and without grievance or appeal.
+A negative appellate promotion decision will not be sent to the president.
+A positive appellate promotion decision will be sent to the president.
+The SVPAA's appellate decision is final and without grievance or appeal.
 A negative decision is made without prejudice.

-If the SVPAA recommends promotion in rank, s/he shall make a recommendation to the president.
-The president may choose to grant or not grant promotion; and his/her decision is final, without grievance or appeal.
-The president will send a report of his/her decision to the SVPAA and dean.
+If the SVPAA recommends promotion in rank, the SVPAA shall make a recommendation to the president.
+The president may choose to grant or not grant promotion; and the president's decision is final, without grievance or appeal.
+The president will send a report of the decision to the SVPAA and dean.

-The dean shall inform the faculty member, in writing, of the final decision of the President regarding promotion/tenure (if applicable).
+The dean shall inform the faculty member, in writing, of the final decision of the president regarding promotion/tenure (if applicable).
 Promotions approved by the president take effect July 1 of any given year.
 If promotion is denied, the dean shall provide a summary response to the faculty member detailing the reason(s) for denial.
-These notifications shall be copied to the appropriate department chair/academic administrator and the appropriate Promotion Committee.
+These notifications shall be copied to the appropriate department chair/ academic administrator and Promotion Committee.
 The original and all copies of a faculty member's portfolio shall be returned to the faculty member.
 A negative decision is made without prejudice.